redblaze/node-mysql/README.md

 });
 ```

-Besides the fields provided by in mysql package, there are two special parameters that can be used in "conf":
+Beyond the configuration fields provided by mysql package, there are two additional configuration fields that can be used in "conf":

 * useTransaction
 * useCursor